mieszko4/react-native-zoom-us/docs/SIZE-REDUCTION-TIPS.md

 }
 ```

-See diff for the example app: https://github.com/mieszko4/react-native-zoom-us-test/pull/96
+See diff for the test app: https://github.com/mieszko4/react-native-zoom-us-test/pull/96

 ### Fix Android App crash after bundle release to Play Store
 If you're running `/gradlew bundleRelease` to release your app on Playstore then you need to disable progaurd